 We are a holding company incorporated in the Cayman Islands.
 We principally rely on dividends from our subsidiaries in China and Hong Kong for our cash needs.
 To pay dividends to us, our subsidiaries in China and Hong Kong need to comply with the applicable regulations.
 See "Item 3.D.
-Key Information-Risk Factors-Risks Relating to Doing Business in China-We principally rely on dividends and other distributions on equity paid by Vipshop China in China to fund our cash and financing requirements, and any limitation on the ability of Vipshop China to make payments to us could have a material adverse effect on our ability to conduct our business."
+Key Information-Risk Factors-Risks Relating to Doing Business in China-We principally rely on dividends and other distributions on equity paid by Vipshop China in China to fund our cash and financing requirements, and any limitation on the ability of Vipshop China to make payments to us could materially and adversely affect our ability to conduct our business."

-B Significant Changes
+B. Significant Changes